meaviishek/meaviishek/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Abhishek is a software developer and tech enthusiast with a focus on creating interactive and beautifully designed web applications.
+I am tech enthusiast with a focus on creating interactive and beautifully designed web applications.
 With expertise in technologies like React, Flask, MongoDB, Express, and Firebase, he has worked on a variety of projects, including real estate platforms, influencer engagement tools, and applications for connecting farmers with consumers and retailers.
 Abhishek is also involved in leading and organizing tech events, including a hackathon at his college club 'Innovxus,' where he serves as the tech lead.
 His GitHub profile showcases a diverse range of projects, reflecting his passion for solving real-world problems through technology and innovative systems.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/me_aviishek) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/meaviishek)